-The term 'Discount Points' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Discount Points' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Discount points are also sometimes known as simply points.
 They represent a type of interest that is paid in advance.
 A single discount point is equivalent to one percent of the total loan amount.
 Through charging borrowers points, lenders boost their loan’s yield to a total that is higher than the expressed interest rate.

 Borrowers are able to give a bank or lender payment as a way of lowering the loan’s interest rates.
 The up front sum of money gives them a lower monthly payment.
 With every point that a borrower buys, their loan’s rate commonly falls by .125 percent.
 A buyer paying for points is not without risk.
 At some time within the life of the loan, the cost of the money given to lower the rate of interest will equal out to the money that you saved in being able to make lower amount loan payments because of the loan’s better interest rate.